brendt/stitcher.io/src/data/blog/2017-12-24-asynchronous-php.md

 - Static site generators - like Stitcher

 We wanted to create an easy-to-use package, yet one that could solve our use cases.
-Some of the packages listed above will not use the new `spatie/async` package, because there's also a queueing system provided with Laravel.
+Some of the examples listed above will not use the new `spatie/async` package, because there's also a queueing system provided with Laravel.

 This is how asynchronous code with our package looks like.